 In fact there are many factors that can increase a leaky gut, otherwise known as increased intestinal permeability.
 Large gaps between cells means the body is less able to regulate the passage of particles from the gut to the bloodstream.
 With larger gaps between cells, larger particles or food fragments can penetrate the lining and surrounding tissues.

 The immune system is our inbuilt defence mechanism against foreign or harmful material.
 So, to protect the body from potential harm via the digestive tract, a large proportion of immune system tissue lies between the gut barrier and the bloodstream.
-The immune cells ’sample’ the flow of particles from the gut and can respond to perceived threats by triggering an inflammatory reaction.
+The immune cells ’sample’ the flow of particles from the gut and can respond to potential threats by triggering an inflammatory reaction.

 What can be done?

-For healthy digestion we need to ensure we have the optimal level of stomach acid, digestive enzymes and other secretions.
+For healthy digestion, we need to ensure we have the optimal level of stomach acid, digestive enzymes and other secretions.
 Herbalists in particular pay attention to liver health, and adequate production of bile.

 The good news is that most common problems of digestion are easily resolved by changes in diet, lifestyle and/or habits.